shokri-navid/iac-learning/README.md

 So, what can we do to fight with all of these time consuming task?
 Using templates and tools to automate all of these steps.
+So, there you are. it is ***IAC*** the great ⚔️

+IaC puts these benefits on the table:
+- Cost reduction
+- Increase in speed of deployments
+- Reduce errors
+- Improve infrastructure consistency
+- Eliminate configuration drift

-So, there you are. it is ***IAC*** the great ⚔️ so there is two approach for implementing youe desired mesh of machines: (when I am talking about machine I mean Machines with all kind of prerequesties those are necessary to provide the final service to the beloved customer 🤗)
+so there is two approach for implementing youe desired mesh of machines: (when I am talking about machine I mean Machines with all kind of prerequesties those are necessary to provide the final service to the beloved customer 🤗)
 1. Declrative: describe your desiered state of machines
 2. Imprative: descraibe the steps those have to be taken to build that desired state of machines.